usman18/CalendarUI-Android/README.md

 A Calendar App(Dark theme) beautiful User Interface in Android ❤️

-It was created so that other developers can scale upon it in without wasting time on UI or tweaking the existing UI.
+It is inspired by [this post](https://www.instagram.com/p/BrvEsrknG2J/?utm_source=ig_web_options_share_sheet) and was created so that other developers can tweak the existing UI or scale upon it in without wasting time on UI.

 ## ScreenShots